tezos/tezos-mirror/docs/009_BA/glossary.rst

 ========

-This glossary is divided in two sections, the first one concerns Tezos, and the second one concerns the Alpha protocol, which is the current `economic protocol`_.
+This glossary is divided in two sections, the first one concerns Tezos, and the second one concerns the `economic protocol`_.
+The definitions in the latter section may be different for other protocol versions.

 Tezos
 -----